This post may contain affiliate links. Read our disclosure policy here.

 If you or your kids enjoy eating taco meat warm, I recommend packing it in a thermos so it will stay hot until lunchtime.
 In this post, I explain step by step how to heat up food for a thermos.

-More tips for packing Lunchable Tacos
+More tips for Packing Lunchable Tacos

 Prevent spills